 Guide To Icelandic National Holidays

-Iceland is a wonderful place to visit with a rich and thriving culture that visitors love to sample.
-If you’re planning a trip, it’s helpful to know which holidays are observed to see how they may impact your visit.
-You might also find that around certain holidays, there are more activities, festivals and fairs to enjoy.
+Iceland is a wonderful place to visit with a rich and thriving culture that many travelers enjoy experiencing.
+If you are planning a trip, it can be helpful to know which national holidays are observed in Iceland and how they might affect your visit.
+Around certain holidays there are also additional events, festivals, and cultural activities taking place across the country.

 Easter